pujakarakoti07/pujakarakoti07/README.md

 🚀 Java Full Stack Developer | Tech Enthusiast | Problem Solver 🚀<br/>
-👨‍💻 Currently pursuing B.Tech in Information Technology 🌱 Learning and building with Spring Boot and React.js 💻 Passionate about developing innovative web applications
+👨‍💻 Currently pursuing B.Tech in Information Technology<br/>
+🌱 Learning and building with Spring Boot and React.js<br/>
+💻 Passionate about developing innovative web applications
 <!---
 pujakarakoti07/pujakarakoti07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.